-Pursuant to Streets and Highways Code Section 164.6(a)(1), Caltrans shall prepare a State Highway System Management Plan.
-The State Highway System Management Plan shall include a ten-year state highway system rehabilitation plan for the rehabilitation or reconstruction, or combination thereof, by the SHOPP, of all state highways and bridges owned by the state.
+Pursuant to Streets and Highways Code Section 164.6(a)(1), Caltrans shall prepare a State Highway System Management Plan (SHSMP).
+The SHSMP shall include a 10-year state highway system rehabilitation plan for the rehabilitation or reconstruction, or combination thereof, by the SHOPP, of all state highways and bridges owned by the state.

-Pursuant to Streets and Highways Code Section 164.6(a)(2), the State Highway System Management Plan shall also include a five-year maintenance plan that addresses the maintenance needs of the state highway system.
+Pursuant to Streets and Highways Code Section 164.6(a)(2), the SHSMP shall also include a five-year maintenance plan that addresses the maintenance needs of the state highway system.
 The maintenance plan shall be updated every two years.
 The maintenance plan shall include only maintenance activities that, if the activities are not performed, could result in increased SHOPP costs in the future.
-The maintenance plan shall identify any existing backlog in those maintenance activities and shall recommend a strategy, specific activities, and an associated funding level to reduce or prevent any backlog during the plan's five-year period.
+The maintenance plan shall identify any existing backlog in those maintenance activities and shall recommend a strategy, specific activities, and an associated funding level to reduce or prevent any backlog during the plan five-year period.